Ronald Hughes

-Ronald W. Hughes (March 16, 1935 – c.
-November 1970) was an American attorney who represented Leslie Van Houten, a member of the Manson Family.
+Ronald William Hughes (March 16, 1935 – December 2, 1970) was an American attorney who represented Leslie Van Houten, a member of the Manson Family.
 Hughes disappeared while on a camping trip during a ten-day recess from the Tate-LaBianca murder trial in November 1970.
 His body was found in March 1971, but his cause of death could not be determined.
 At least one Manson Family member has claimed that Hughes was murdered by the family in an act of retaliation.
 No one has been charged in connection with his death.

 Tate–LaBianca murder trial

 Ronald Hughes was among the first lawyers to meet with Charles Manson in December 1969.
 Initially he signed on as the attorney for Manson, but was replaced by Irving Kanarek two weeks before the start of the trial.

 Hughes eventually represented Leslie Van Houten in the Tate–LaBianca murder trial.
 He had failed the bar exam three times before passing and had never tried a case.
 Hughes, a onetime conservative, was called "the hippie lawyer" due to his intimate knowledge of the hippie subculture.
 That knowledge occasionally served his client well; he was able to raise questions about Linda Kasabian's credibility by asking her about hallucinogenic drugs, her belief in ESP, her thoughts that she might be a witch and her experiencing "vibrations" from Manson.

 As attorney for defendant Van Houten, Hughes tried to separate the interests of his client from those of Manson, a move that angered Manson and may have cost Hughes his life.
 He hoped to show that Van Houten was not acting independently, but was completely controlled in her actions by Manson.
 This strategy contradicted Manson's plan to allow fellow family members to implicate themselves in the crimes, clearing him of all involvement.

 Twenty-two weeks into the trial, which included outbursts and bizarre behavior from Manson and his co-defendants, the prosecution rested.
 Lawyers for the defendants stunned the courtroom by announcing that the defense also rested.
 Van Houten, Susan Atkins and Patricia Krenwinkel immediately shouted that they wanted to testify.
 Per Manson's instructions, the women said that they wanted to testify to committing the murders on their own and that Manson had nothing to do with the crimes.
 Hughes objected and stood up against Manson's ploy, stating, "I refuse to take part in any proceeding where I am forced to push a client out the window."
 After Manson made a statement to the court, however, Hughes then told the women that they no longer had to testify.
 Judge Charles Older then ordered a ten-day recess to allow the attorneys to prepare for their final arguments.
 Hughes later told a reporter that he was confident that he could secure an acquittal for Van Houten.